In this post, we will discuss several ways to sort list in reverse order in Java. The given list is modifiable, but not necessarily resizable.

 [10, 8, 6, 5, 4, 2]

-We can sort a list in reverse order using Stream API in Java 8 if all elements of the list are mutually Comparable.
-Below are the steps:
+We can sort a list in reverse order using Stream in Java 8 and above if all the list elements are mutually Comparable.
+Following are the steps:

 - Obtain a stream consisting of all elements of the list.